Shyla Stylez: Career

 Stylez was involved in a sex scandal with former Orange County assistant-sheriff George Jaramillo, where she was noted as having had several sexual encounters with him.

 Stylez signed on as exclusive contract performer for Jill Kelly Productions and later married its CEO, Bob Friedland, on October 25, 2002.
-The couple divorced in August 2003, but Friedland held Stylez to her contract, making it impossible for her to shoot hardcore scenes for anyone else.
-In September 2004, she met Michael Whiteacre, who cast her in a series of softcore late-night films in 2004 and 2005.
+The couple divorced in August 2003.
 In August 2005, Jill Kelly Productions filed for bankruptcy.

-Stylez was nominated at the 2009 XRCO Awards for the Best Comeback.
-Stylez hosted the Los Angeles independent TV show Un-Wired TV in 2007.
+Stylez returned to starring in hardcore movies the following year.
+Stylez was nominated at the 2007 XRCO Awards for Best Cumback.
+She hosted the Los Angeles independent TV show Un-Wired TV that same year.

-In 2008, she was nominated for more AVN Awards, including Best Supporting Actress, for Best Tease Performance, and for her performances in My Plaything: Shyla Stylez and Pirates II.
+In 2008, Stylez was nominated for Best Supporting Actress at the AVN Awards.
+The following year, she was nominated for Female Performer of the Year at the XBIZ Awards, in addition to AVN Awards for her performances in the movies Curvy Girls, Full Streams Ahead and Pirates II.
+On 30 July 2009, Stylez was a guest on The Howard Stern Show along with fellow adult actress Gianna Michaels.
 In 2010, she was named by Maxim as one of the 12 top female stars in porn.
-Shyla Stylez was inducted into the Halls of Fame of the Urban X Awards and the AVN in 2011 and 2016, respectively.
+Stylez was inducted into the Halls of Fame of the Urban X Awards and the AVN in 2011 and 2016, respectively.
+She retired from the adult industry in 2016.

 Death

 On November 9, 2017, Stylez was found unresponsive in her bed at her mother's house in Armstrong.
 She was pronounced dead shortly after, aged 35.
+The cause of death was not publicly reported.